Tuesday, December 16, 2008

-Further proof: even discounting my book heavily has made little difference in sales!
+Further proof: even discounting our book heavily has made little difference in sales!
 In the past, if I ran a temporary discount or promotional sale, book sales increased dramatically and in direct response to that short-lived promotion.
 Now, even deep discounts have made little change to book sales volumes.
 People do not have, or are not willing to spend, any money - PERIOD.
 Even though my book can save them money by teaching them how to bake gluten-free items at home (which saves a fortune over pre-made GF diet foods), they STILL hesitate to spend even $20.00 on a book.

 The ONLY exception to sales volume has been that our "scratch and dent books" (those with MINOR scratches or bends from banding of boxes on pallets during shipment, etc) have been selling as quickly as we find any in our inventory.
 Why?
 Simple: I sell them for under $10!
 THAT is the price threshold where people feel "OK" about spending I guess.
 Unreal.

 Keep in mind that I performed an online survey a while back about the ideal target price for my book, and overwhelmingly people said it would be a "no brainer" purchase decision if I sold it around $20.
 Well, that sure changed quickly!
 More indication of what the economy, and fundamental mentality, is right now - and why this could lead to a full blown Depression if people do not start snapping out of this mood (it cascades everyone -- if purchases are not made for products and services, companies lay off people, and it spirals downward).